Deploying Microservices on EKS: A Beginner's Guide (Part 2)

 There are a few things to notice here:

-2. For every destination service, we provide a match condition.
-The match condition can have regex, exact or prefix matches for URIs, headers, etc.
+condition.
+The match condition can have regex, exact or prefix matches for URIs, headers, etc. - For

-3. For destination we define a port and a host.
+we define a port and a host.
 The host name, by default can be exactly matching the name of your Kubernetes service.
-You can also do interesting things like weight based routing for multiple destinations.
+You can also do interesting things like weight based routing for multiple destinations. - The

 There's one last step remaining so that our applications can start using the service mesh.
 Remember how we talked about a sidecar container being placed in the existing application pod.
 If you look at our pods for client, user and post, they are pretty alone right now.
 We need to follow the following steps so that Istio will be able to inject its sidecars into the pods.